BIATeam/BIADocs/versioned_docs/version-3.9.0/60-Migration/90-PackageTheFramework/PackageTheFramework.md

 - Verify the project version should be 0.0.0 in
   - **..\BIADemo\DotNet\TheBIADevCompany.BIADemo.Crosscutting.Common\Constants.cs**
   - **..\BIADemo\Angular\src\environments\all-environment.ts**
-- If it is a major version modify it in
+- If it is a major or minor version (first or second digit modification) modify it in
   - **..\BIADemo\DotNet\Switch-To-Nuget.ps1**
 - If the year change update footer :
   - **..\BIADemo\Angular\src\app\shared\bia-shared\components\layout\classic-footer\classic-footer.component.html**